barne856/squint/README.md

 Users should ensure proper error handling when using these functions, as they can throw exceptions.

 ## Building and Testing

+### Compiler Support

+SQUINT requires a C++ compiler with support for C++23 features, particularly multidimensional subscript operators.
+Currently, the library supports the following compilers:

+- GCC (g++) version 12 or later
+- Clang version 15 or later

+#### Unsupported Compilers

+Microsoft Visual C++ (MSVC) is currently **not supported** by SQUINT.
+This is due to MSVC's lack of support for multidimensional subscript operators, which are a key feature used in SQUINT for tensor indexing and manipulation.

+#### Compiler-Specific Notes

+##### GCC (g++)
+- Minimum version: 12
+- Fully supports all SQUINT features

+##### Clang
+- Minimum version: 15
+- Fully supports all SQUINT features

+##### MSVC
+- Not currently supported
+- SQUINT relies heavily on multidimensional subscript operators, which are not yet implemented in MSVC
+- Support may be added in the future if MSVC implements this standard C++23 feature

 ### On Windows